Transportation in Indianapolis: Bus rapid transit

-The first of IndyGo's three bus rapid transit projects, the Red Line, began service on September 1, 2019.
+The first of IndyGo's three bus rapid transit (BRT) projects, the Red Line, began service on September 1, 2019.
 The Red Line runs 13.1 miles north–south from Broad Ripple Village to the University of Indianapolis.
-The 15.2 mile Purple Line, the system's second bus rapid transit route, will connect downtown Indianapolis to Lawrence, Indiana.
-Construction began on February 25, 2022.
-The Blue Line is planned to run 24 miles east–west from Cumberland, Indiana, to Indianapolis International Airport.
-Groundbreaking on the Blue Line is anticipated in 2024.
+The 15.2 mile Purple Line, the system's second BRT service, opened in October 2024, connecting downtown Indianapolis to the city of Lawrence.
+The third and final route, the Blue Line, is planned to run 24 miles east–west from the town of Cumberland to the Indianapolis International Airport.
+Groundbreaking on the Blue Line took place on February 28, 2025, and is anticipated to open in 2028.

 Streetcars and light rail

 Historically, Indianapolis had an extensive streetcar network.
 In 1953, the last streetcars ran in the city, followed by the demise of trolleybuses four years later.
 Since 1957, the city's transit system has been exclusively served by bus.

 Interest in reintroducing a streetcar system in the city began during the mayoral administration of Stephen Goldsmith in the 1990s.
 In 2008, civic leaders formed the Downtown Indianapolis Streetcar Corp., a nonprofit focused on studying the feasibility of a downtown streetcar circulator.
 After three years of study, the group proposed a 2 mile streetcar circulator linking key attractions on the west side of downtown Indianapolis at an estimated cost of $20 to $25 million.

-In 2008, the Central Indiana Regional Transportation Authority (CIRTA) identified the former Nickel Plate corridor between downtown Indianapolis and the northern suburb of Noblesville as the initial leg of a proposed regional commuter rail network.
+In 2008, the Central Indiana Regional Transportation Authority identified the former Nickel Plate corridor between downtown Indianapolis and the northern suburb of Noblesville as the initial leg of a proposed regional commuter rail network.

 In 2010, the Central Indiana Transit Task Force released a $6.7 billion proposal with several recommendations for the region, including a north–south commuter rail line between Fishers and Greenwood and an east–west light rail line along Washington St. between Cumberland and the Indianapolis International Airport.

 In 2014, the Indiana General Assembly granted Indianapolis and five neighboring counties the authority to raise local income taxes to fund public transit by referendum.
 As part of a legislative compromise, the bill included a provision prohibiting local governments from publicly financing light rail projects.